unsystemizer/counterwallet-1/README.md

 ##Counterwallet by IndieSquare

-#What is Counter Wallet?
+#The world's first mobile wallet
-The world's first mobile wallet that allows you to easily send/receive and trade counterparty assets as well as Bitcoin.
+CounterWallet is the world's first mobile wallet that allows you to easily send/receive and trade counterparty assets as well as Bitcoin.

 #What is Counterparty?
 "the world’s first protocol for decentralized financial tools"―counterparty.io